DaoZin/TracerAP/README.md

 # TracerIND

-TracerIND is CITF's own Medical History analysis and tracking tool.
+TracerIND is a Medical History analysis and tracking tool.
 Based on a Django DRF - ReactJS - Nginx Configuration

 ## Installation